aheritianad/kivy-tictactoe/readme.md

 This is a draft of a kivy app which can do basics tictactoe game.

+# Next plan for upgrade
+My next plan is to implement a reinforcement learning model from scratch to allow cpu to play on its own.

 # How to run the game

 ## Installation